Sasoon/foursilverstrings/_paintings/rename.md

 order: 10
 title: Ravel
 identifier: ravel
 description: 2014.
-Acrylic and gouache on acid-free smooth paper.
+Acrylic and gouache on watercolour paper.
 Accompanied by the piano works of Ravel.
 price1: 110
 price2: 147
 price3: 190